marabian/useful-keyboard-shortcuts/README.md

 * Close all tabs in window - `cmd shift w`

 * Opens last tab (or window) you closed - `cmd shift t`

-* Search all files in workspace for text - `cmd shift f`

 * Search current file for text - `cmd f`